 Erected 1956 by Virginia Department of Historic Resources.
 (Marker Number W-156.)

 Location.
 38° 13.558′ N, 79° 9.812′ W. Marker is in Churchville, Virginia, in Augusta County.
-Marker is on Churchville Avenue (U.S. 250) just west of Buffalo Gap Highway (State Route 42), on the left when traveling west.
-Touch for map.
+Marker is on Churchville Avenue (U.S. 250) just west of Buffalo Gap Highway (State Route 42), on the left Touch for map.
 Marker is in this post office area: Churchville VA 24421, United States of America.
+Touch for directions.